pleabargain/EnglishHelpsYourCareer/idioms.business.md

 "The elephant in the room" refers to an obvious problem or controversial issue that no one wants to talk about.
 <details><summary><b>Examples</b></summary>
 <p>

+I don't want to ask the question, but it is the big elephant in the room.

 We should have been talking about our huge debt, but no one wanted to talk about the elephant in the room.